atteneder/glTFast/README.md

 ## Installing

+> glTFast 2.0 requires Unity 2019.3 or newer.
+For older Unity versions see [Legacy Installation](#legacy-installation).

 Add glTFast via Unity's Package Manager ( Window -> Package Manager ).
 Click the ➕ on the top left and choose *Add package from GIT URL*.

 ![Package Manager -> + -> Add Package from git URL][upm_install]